kadena-community/mainnet-utils/README.md

 GUARD that enforces at least one of the guards in a list

-- takes guard-list: [guard]
+- takes guard-list:[guard]
 - produces `guard`

 #### max-gas
 `(max-gas a)`

-GUARD that enforces gas-limit * gas-price at or below a
+GUARD that enforces gas-limit * gas-price at or below A

 - takes a:decimal
 - produces `guard`